 You'll then be advised on course requirements, further information needed, and how you'll be assessed.

-If English is not your first language, it is essential that your English language skills are good enough for you to undertake an intensive and challenging academic course that is taught and examined in English.
-Therefore, you may be asked to achieve one of the formal qualifications listed below as part of the conditions of your offer*.
+If English isn't your first language, it's essential that your English language skills are good enough for you to undertake an intensive and challenging academic course that's taught and examined in English.
+Therefore, you may be asked to achieve one of the formal qualifications listed below as part of the conditions of your offer.1

 - EU students – a high grade in English taken as part of a leaving examination (eg the European/French Baccalaureate, Abitur etc) may be acceptable.

 - Cambridge English: Advanced – grade A or B.

 - Cambridge English: Proficiency – grade A, B or C.